*HPB oncology benchmarks for survival, recurrence, disease biology, and clinical decision-making.*

 > Better biology than pancreatic cancer despite the same operation.

-**Clinical anchor:**
+**Clinical intuition:**

 - recurrence risk remains significant